Stay in Touch

 Submit Documentation

-Federal assistance from FEMA only provides funds for the basic repairs to make a home safe, sanitary and livable.
-Your assistance will be determined by comparing your recorded essential losses and serious needs to the types of assistance available within FEMA programs and services.
+FEMA provides money for the basic repairs to make a home safe, sanitary and livable.
+Your assistance will be determined by comparing your recorded essential losses and serious needs to the types of assistance available within FEMA Individual Assistance program and services.
 You may also be referred to the U.S. Small Business Administration (SBA) for low-interest disaster loans to further assist with your recovery.

 Stay in Touch

-• When applying, you will have the choice to sign up for email, phone calls, and text updates.
+You will have the choice to sign up for updates by email, phone calls, and text message.
 You may receive official updates from FEMA through:

 Remain alert and protect yourself against scams, as con artists are creative and resourceful.
 Scam attempts can be made over the phone, by mail, email, through the internet, or in-person.